-Information Technology Service Desk
+Information Technology Support Center

-Hours of Operation (Central Time Zone)
+Hours of Operation — Spring 2024 (United States Central Time Zone)

 Information Technology News

-4/23/20 - With the shift to remote operations, there has been an increase in phishing and email scams globally.
+Beginning with the shift to remote operations, there was an increase in phishing and email scams globally.
 Webster University Information Technology would like to send this reminder to be cautious in your daily email communications.
-The latest scam distributed this week is the popular “Are you available”/Gift Card email scam.
+One scam that's been distributed is the popular Are you available/Gift Card email scam.

 Subject lines vary but may include “Quick request” or “URGENT.”
 They appear to come from a valid Webster University faculty or staff member when viewing the “From” information, however, the email address itself is not an @webster.edu address (example: firstname.lastname@example.org or email@example.com).
 These scammers have used a variety of actual faculty, staff and department names in both the “From” and email signature.
-The body of the message varies but may include text such as “Are you available?” or “Please send me your cell phone number.”
+The body of the message varies, but may include text such as “Are you available?” or “Please send me your cell phone number.”

 When individuals reply to these emails or send their phone numbers, the scammers then engage in requests for money and/or gift cards.
 These emails are fraudulent emails and are not coming from any legitimate Webster constituent.
 Please do not reply to these messages or send any money/gift cards.